Lake Tuggeranong research trial

 The research is divided into two phases.

-Automated equipment, installed in the lake and also in the streams that flow into the lake, is already collecting samples to measure pollutant loads, oxygen and water temperature.
-Researchers also collect weekly manual samples of the water and sediment in the lake.
+Automated equipment was installed in the lake and in the streams that flow into the lake.
+This equipment collected water samples to measure pollutant loads, oxygen and water temperature.
+Researchers also collected weekly manual samples of the water in the lake.

-All these samples are analysed at the University of Canberra by the research team at the Institute for Applied Ecology.
+All these samples were analysed at the University of Canberra by the research team at the Institute for Applied Ecology.

 The Lake Tuggeranong research revealed that the lake suffers from both:

 - high loading of pollutants from the catchment during both base flow and stormflow conditions; and

 - high ‘internal loading’ (nutrient cycling between lake sediments and the water column).